 16. Make your emails mobile-responsive

-Email marketing is constantly changing and marketers need to keep up with the changes.
-One of the most important developments in email marketing is the use of responsive emails, wherein it uses special coding so that the message/ segmented campaigns can be displayed well across different devices.
-Ed Cravo, Co-founder and Head of Marketing of Groundbreaker, told InboxAlly
+Email marketing is constantly changing, and marketers must keep up with the changes.
+One of the most important developments in email marketing is the use of responsive emails.
+This is where it uses special coding so that the message or segmented campaigns can be displayed well across different devices.

-Cravo is on point with this email strategy as many mobile gadgets now account for 60% of email engagement.
+Cravo is on point with this email strategy, as many mobile gadgets now account for 60% of email engagement.

 17. Use feedback in email campaigns

-Creating surveys that will allow them to share their feedback on your current email marketing strategies will help you make improvements and strengthen your email marketing strategy
+Creating surveys that will allow them to share their feedback on your current email marketing strategies will help you make improvements and strengthen your email marketing strategy,” says Simon Elkjær, the Chief Marketing Officer of avXperten.

 18. Have an unsubscribe link in all your emails

 Some marketers don’t like putting unsubscribe links, but they can help with your email deliverability.
-Madhav Goenka, Head of Email Marketing of FrazileMedia, even stated,
+Madhav Goenka, Head of Email Marketing of FrazileMedia, even stated, “This process will help you increase your sender reputation, and ESPs are more likely to trust the emails you send.”

-Besides having a clean list, having an unsubscribe link in your emails will also help avoid customer frustration.
+Besides having a clean list, having an unsubscribe link in your emails will also avoid customer frustration.
 When that happens, your spam complaints are kept to a minimum.

 19. Regularly clean your email list